3 FAQ tagged with posts

 Why was my Ask MetaFilter post/comment removed?

-Common reasons for thread removal are chatfilter questions, open-ended hypothetical questions, rants posing as questions, questions asking how to do things that are illegal or borderline illegal, questions asking for detailed personal/private information, "why does X suck/not suck?" questions, and nonsense questions.
+Common reasons for thread removal are chatfilter questions, open-ended hypothetical questions, Op/Ed framing, rants posing as questions, questions asking how to do things that are illegal or borderline illegal, questions about suicide, questions about how to get revenge, questions asking for detailed personal/private information, reader poll/survey-type questions, requests for favors or soliciting interviewees, "why does X suck/not suck?" questions, and nonsense questions.
+Please do not Ask MetaFilter to do your homework for you.
+If you are feeling suicidal, please seek in-person help.
+MetaFilter has compiled a list of resources to assist you.